glgreiner/HyperVerITAS/comparisons/vimz/README.md

 ## Benchmarks

+1) Ensure you are still in the directory: `HyperVerITAS/comparisons/vimz`

-1) First, activate the python environment
+2) Next, activate the python environment

 ```
 source py_modules/vimz/bin/activate
 ```

-2) Run the benchmark script as follows:
+3) Run the benchmark script as follows:

 ```
 ./benchmark.sh <size> <transformation>